pyriemann.clustering.PotatoField¶

 - transform(X)¶

-Return the normalized log-distances to the centroids.
+Return the standardized log-distances to the centroids.

 - Parameters: